Banana wandering spider. The Brazilian wandering spider causes painful death from erection. Lethal dose of poison

 • small;

-• caterpillars of small sizes;
+• small caterpillars;

-• various fruits and fruits of trees.
+• various fruits and tree fruits.

-Also, the spider is not averse to eating small birds and their cubs, small ones such as rats, hamsters.
-The wandering spider is a dangerous predator.
+Also, the spider is not averse to feasting on small birds and their young, small ones such as rats, hamsters.
+Wandering Spider dangerous predator.
 He lies in wait for his victim in a shelter, and does everything so that the victim cannot notice him.
-At the sight of the victim, the spider rises to its hind legs.
-Raises the forelimbs, and places the middle ones to the side.
-This is how the spider looks most intimidating.
-From this position, it attacks its prey.
+When it sees the victim, the spider rises on its hind legs.
+The forelimbs are raised and the middle limbs are placed to the side.
+This is how the spider looks the most intimidating.
+From this position it attacks its prey.

 Features of character and lifestyle